TheGzuckert/TheGzuckert/README.md

-# 🌃 Welcome
+# 🌃 Hello guys!

-## My name is Gustavo but u can call me Guu
+## My name is Gustavo but you can call me Guu

 - I am currently working as a developer jr at Corelab💜